TIBCOSoftware/snappydata/docs/kubernetes.md

-# Getting Started with SnappyData on Kubernetes
+# Setting up Cluster on Kubernetes
 Kubernetes is an open source project designed for container orchestration.
 SnappyData can be deployed on Kubernetes.
 This feature is currently available on an experimental basis.

 This following sections are included in this topic: